 We ask well-established artists to give back a little to the community by headlining the exhibition.
 This is a significant factor in helping TBC achieve its goals to helping emerging artists reach broad audiences and receive attention for their work.
 This has been amazingly successful in 2015 we had articles appear in 38 different press outlets.

 If you are a selected artist we will contact you about reformatting your file to fit on the specific billboard.

 We get a lot of people asking about billboard sizes so they can create or convert specific piece for submission.

 First, please be assured that your piece doesn't need to fit perfectly on a billboard when you submit your images.
 There are a lot of ways to work around the different sizes.

-Second, Artwork isn't chosen because of how perfectly it fits on a billboard.
+Second, artwork isn't chosen because of how perfectly it fits on a billboard.
 We deal with two major vendors that have completely different requirements, and have different billboard sizes and formats.
-Because of this, it's really hard to give out specific sizes and ratios until a few weeks before the show goes up.
+Because of this, it is difficult to give out specific sizes and ratios until a few weeks before the show goes up.
 However, a lot of people have asked for this information during the submission process, so below are the most common sizes we've gotten in the past.